SlimeKnights/slimeknights.github.io/faq/index.md

 ### Can you add compatability with another mod?

-When it comes to mod support, it typically must meet one of three criteria to be added:
+When it comes to mod support, it typically must meet one of four criteria to be added:

-* Support that works for many mods is preferred over support for a specific mod.
-For example, adding support for melting tin or alloying bronze supports several mods adding those ores and alloys, but support for Refined Glowstone only helps Mekanism.
+* **It must support many mods:** For example, adding support for melting tin or alloying bronze supports several mods adding those ores and alloys, but support for Refined Glowstone only helps Mekanism.
-    * An exception is trivial support, for example support that only requires a couple JSON files and not direct API access.
+* **It is trivial to add and maintain:** For example, support that only requires a couple JSON files and not direct API access.
 This is why Refined Glowstone has melting and casting, but no tool material.
-* If I personally play a mod, I am a lot more likely to add support than if I never use the mod.
-Twilight Forest having Tinkers' Construct compatability is an example.
+* **If I personally play a mod:** If I do not play the mod, I am a bad choice to design gameplay compatability with it; you are far better off using one of the many addons for that.
-* If someone else pull requests support, it will typically be added as long as it does not require significant maintenance.
+* **If I collaborate with the mod's developer:** There is some leeway with mods I do not play as long as I work with the developer of the mod to make the compatability happen.
+Working with a fan of the mod is not the same.

+Twilight Forest having Tinkers' Construct compatability is an example of both a mod I play and a collaboration with that mod's developers.

+If you are interested in making a pull request for compatability, it generally must fall in one of the first two categories.
+That is, supporting many mods or being easy to maintain.
+I am willing to consider pull requests for other types, but they should first consider the following criteria:

 * Anything that requires new dependencies in dev will likely not be accepted.
-  * Please talk to the devs before making the pull request to prevent wasted work.
+* Talk to the devs before making the pull request to prevent wasted work.
 * Support that requires a lot of gameplay decisions notably needs discussion before making a pull request so we can ensure it fits our vision for the mod.

 Note that these criteria are just guidelines, just because something meets these guidelines does not mean it will definitely be added.